-Once the place mats are ready to use, they will be a steady reminder of the story.
+Once your Thanksgiving placemats craft is ready to use, it’ll be a steady reminder of the story.
 Strike up a kid-friendly discussion about it at your Thanksgiving dinner.
 Start a tradition of turkey day being fun for kids.
 Even if the food is weird.

 Need something simpler?